comptoolsres/comptoolsres.github.io/TLCL_reading_notes_2.md

   {% include tip.html content="p.
 46: `man ls`: man pages can often be quite long, you can page through them with the space bar, but to quit out of the view, just type `q`." %}

 * p.
 50: **Creating Our Own Commands with `alias`**: The vocabulary can get a little confusing here.
-I noted above that the symbolic and hard links created with the `ln` command are similar to aliases in MacOS.
+I noted above that the symbolic and hard links created with the `ln` command are similar to aliases in MacOS or shortcuts in Windows.
 Aliases used here are very different--in Linux an alias is a way to create your own custom command, or modifications of a command.

 In reading this section, it may be hard to see where you would use aliases.
 The example that I like to give is that I frequently like to view my file listing with the long listing, sorted reverse-chronologically with human readable file sizes (MB, GB vs all in bytes).

 I could type `ls -lrth` every time I want to see that, but that is a lot of typing.
 So in my `.bashrc` file, I added the line:

 `alias ll='ls -lrth'`

 So now, if I type `ll`, bash looks at my aliases, and knows that I want it to do `ls -lrth` and gives me that output.

 ## Ch 6.
 Redirection